 In this section

 Nurses at The Royal Children's Hospital (RCH) provide Great Care to neonates, children, young people and their families in more than 60 different services.
 We are committed to competency based practice and provide nurses with a comprehensive, individualized orientation program.
 Nurses can develop their careers in Clinical Practice, Management, Education or Research and the Domains of Practice describe professional role expectations.
 Opportunities for development are based on performance not tenure and our current nursing vacancies may be found on the RCH

-formed the basis of a project plan which was actioned by the NUM and ANUM
+then invited to attend focus groups.
+The information provided was themed and formed the basis of a project plan which was actioned by the NUM and ANUM working group.

 Key achievements of the working group include;